Words by Isabel O’Brien

 When a fresh-faced comic takes to the stage in a dingy basement of a comedy club, their main objective is to grab and hold the audience’s attention.
 The demographic, the location, and the mood of these individuals are just as important as the routine itself; in order for the jokes to land, the comedian must deliver their material while also bearing this particular set of spectators in mind.

 While the pharmaceutical industry may not be looking for laughs, for too long their customer engagement strategies have not been pulling in the crowds.
 “For many years, we have been focussed on providing promotional messages, rather than listening and providing the customer with what they want,” says Sandra Silvestri, Senior Vice President and Global Head of Medical, General Medicines, Sanofi, during the Reuters Events’ Pharma Customer Engagement Europe.
-The industry has relied on push tactics, which to-date have provoked a lacklustre response from their audience
+The industry has relied on push tactics, which to-date have provoked a lacklustre response from their audience of physicians.

 The pandemic has illuminated how ineffective this strategy had become.
-“It’s really a question of realising that that push marketing [marketing from the past] is dead,” says Florent Edouard, Senior Vice President, Global Head of Commercial Excellence, Grünenthal Group.
+“It’s really a question of realising that push marketing [marketing from the past] is dead,” says Florent Edouard, Senior Vice President, Global Head of Commercial Excellence, Grünenthal Group.
 “It’s very important to understand that what we will deliver tomorrow is not medical education on one side and marketing activities on the other, but an integrated customer journey.”

 This integration can only be achieved by exchanging a push for a pull mindset, with all the functions working together to create a customer experience that suits both their own and the healthcare professionals’ objectives.
 “We must look for that sweet spot between what the clinician, the patient, and the company need,” says Victoria Ho, Head of Medical Capabilities and Excellence EUR/INT, Jazz Pharmaceuticals.
 “Where is the overlap?
 Where’s the mutual benefit?
 And where is it likely that that pull can happen?”
 Stefan Scheepers, Business Director, Digital Health, Europe, Mobiquity, believes that this involves throwing out our assumptions and searching for a wider truth.
 “Being customer-centric is being able to challenge what you think you know about your customer.”